waynesohot/testdocs/docs/frameSync/GameStates/IFrameSyncDataContainer.md

     {
         void OnImport(SWBytes buffer);
         void OnExport(SWBytes buffer);
-        FrameSyncDebugItemGroup OnExportDebugInfo();
     }
     ```

 ## **Description**

 Called by the FrameSyncEngine to export/import the data of the `FrameSyncBehaviour`.
+You should implement this interface in a `MonoBehaviour` component if it contains game states that needs to be restored for deterministic simulation.

 ## **Example**
 === "C#"